Central Illinois' On-Line Broadcast Museum

 A Threat Against WCIA on Channel 3

-The battle for those valuable VHF channels between prospective owners was bringing the protests of the market UHF stations who were battling for their very existence against the possibility of another major VHF competitor signing on.
-Peoria had already established UHF stations on channel 19, WTVH-TV; and channel 43, WEEK-TV.
-Meanwhile, Springfield had already established a UHF station at channel 20, WICS.
-Champaign had the advantage of not having an existing UHF station on the air at the time of the channel 3 grant to
+The battle for those valuable VHF channels between prospective owners was bringing the protests of the market UHF stations, who were battling for their very existence against the possibility of another major VHF competitor signing on.
+Peoria had already established UHF stations on channel 19, WTVH-TV, and channel 43, WEEK-TV.
+Meanwhile, Springfield established a UHF station at channel 20, WICS.
+Champaign had the advantage of not having an existing UHF station on the air at the time of the Channel 3 grant to

 Midwest Television.

-Even though there was a UHF station in Danville, Champaign was not considered part of the Danville market....or more likely Danville wasn't considered part of the Champaign market.
-The coverage area of WDAN-TV, Channel 24 in Danville just barely reached the Twin Cities of Champaign-Urbana.
+Even though there was a UHF station in Danville, Champaign was not considered part of the Danville market....or more likely, Danville wasn't considered part of the Champaign market.
+The coverage area of WDAN-TV, Channel 24 in Danville, barely reached the Twin Cities of Champaign-Urbana.
 Another factor was that WDAN-TV didn't go on the air until after WCIA did.
-August Meyer's quick actions gave WCIA a jump and allowed the station to establish itself as the first EAST central Illinois
+August Meyer's quick actions gave WCIA a jumpstart and allowed the station to establish itself as the first EAST Central Illinois TV station.

 It would just be a matter of time before central Illinois' UHF stations would challenge the VHF channel being held by WCIA.
 On July 26, 1957, a story was published in the Champaign-Urbana Courier told of a nine-point petition to the FCC filed by Plains Television on behalf of WICS and Prairie Television for WTVP.

-The Plains Television/WICS petition wanted the allocation of channel 3 eliminated for Champaign for the reason that WCIA was the “sole commercial VHF television located in the “heart of a UHF area.”
+The Plains Television/WICS petition wanted the allocation of channel 3 eliminated for Champaign because WCIA was the “sole commercial VHF television located in the “heart of a UHF area.”
 Plains Television said the deletion of channel 3 was necessary to protect the effectiveness of the FCC's recent action to eliminate channel 8 in Peoria.

-Midwest would wrap up its response with the statement that WCIA should not be put on the “burden and expense” of a proceeding before the commission “on the basis of the flimsy showing made in the petitions of the Springfield and Decatur interests.”
-One of the proposals proposed awarding the channel 3 allocation to the University of Illinois and moving the current U of I allocation currently at channel 12 to other communities.
-The proposals of the UHF stations were based on the idea that giving the U of I channel 3 would be a benefit to the educational television service.
+Midwest would respond that WCIA should not be put on the “burden and expense” of a proceeding before the commission “based on the flimsy showing made in the petitions of the Springfield and Decatur interests.”
+One of the proposals proposed awarding the channel 3 allocation to the University of Illinois and moving the current U of I allocation at channel 12 to other communities.
+The proposals of the UHF stations were based on the idea that giving the U of I channel 3 would benefit the educational television service.
 Mr. Meyer would shoot back a response declaring the U of I was “operating a commendable television station on channel 12 and has not requested or suggested a change.....WCIA came into being through a desire to protect the interest of the University and at the same time provide commercial television for a large area that was without it until we went on the air.”

-WCIA engaged consulting engineers and successfully demonstrated to the FCC that allocations could be changed in 11 states so channel 12 could be allocated for educational use and channel 3 assigned to 'commercial operations.'
-The U. of I. The athletic department desires commercial sponsorship of its games and this would be impossible on a non-commercial educational station regardless of the
+WCIA engaged consulting engineers and demonstrated to the FCC that allocations could be changed in 11 states, so channel 12 could be allocated for educational use and channel 3 assigned to 'commercial operations.'
+The U. of I. The athletic department desires commercial sponsorship of its games, and this would be impossible on a non-commercial educational station, regardless of the

 channel.
 The results of all this cooperation would be wiped out if the Springfield and Decatur stations should succeed in their current efforts.
-What they are asking is that the University station is left isolated in the VHF band.
-With no commercial VHF station with good programming to cause people to keep VHF antennas up this would be almost a death blow to the audience of the University station and
+They are asking that the University station be left isolated in the VHF band.
+With no commercial VHF station with good programming to cause people to keep VHF antennas up, this would be almost a death blow to the audience of the University station, and

 this fact is well known.”

-William Shellabarger, of Prairie Television and WTVP, predicted that WCIA would eventually become a UHF station or its existence as a VHF station would drive the UHF stations off the air since they wouldn't be able to compete for viewers and advertisers.
+William Shellabarger of Prairie Television and WTVP predicted that WCIA would eventually become a UHF station or its existence as a VHF station would drive the UHF stations off the air since they couldn't compete for viewers and advertisers.
 The WTVP petition also sides with a local group, the Champaign-Urbana Council for Better Radio and Television.
 Meyer would state that the

-group was established by a University of Illinois professor, who was the head of an organization that failed to develop a television station on channel 21 after obtaining a construction permit to do so.
+group was established by a University of Illinois professor, the head of an organization that failed to develop a television station on channel 21 after obtaining a construction permit.
 He asked, “Is it possible he is still seeking personal gain rather than serving the interests of the public or the university from whom he receives his pay?”
-That professor was Mr. Phillip Zimmerly the former
+That professor was Mr. Phillip Zimmerly, the former

 spokesperson of a group of investors in the former applicant for Channel 21.

 The UHF petitioners also claimed that many TV stations would spring up after the de-intermixture, but Mr. Meyer would say they are “ignoring the economic facts of life.”
 He would continue, “Good programming costs money, and a good market is required to support good programming.
-The area of a given market that can be covered by a television station is directly related to the transmitter, power, and
+The area of a given market that a television station can cover is directly related to the transmitter, power, and

 antenna height and also to the assigned channel.”